ovh/docs/pages/platform/private-registry/scan-docker-images-vulnerabilities/guide.en-asia.md

 OVHcloud Managed Private Registry service is a composite cloud-native registry which supports both container image management and [Helm](https://helm.sh/){.external} [chart](https://helm.sh/docs/topics/charts/){.external} management.

-This guide will explain how to activate the vulnerabilities scanner and scan manually an image in an OVHcloud Managed Private Registry service.
+**This guide will explain how to activate the vulnerabilities scanner and manually scan an image in an OVHcloud Managed Private Registry service.**

 ## Before you begin